cqse/teamscale-jacoco-agent/agent/USAGE.md

 Please set the agent's `includes` parameter so that the WebSphere code is not being profiled.
 This ensures that the performance of your application does not degrade.

+Also consider to use the `config-file` option as WebSphere 17 and probably other versions silently strip any option parameters exceeding 500 characters without any error message, which can lead to very subtle bugs when running the profiler.

 ## Additional steps for JBoss